How to Find the Right Pet

 - Consider the older animals:Senior cats and dogs are both at higher risk to be euthanized.
 Their calmer demeanors and house training may be just what you’re looking for!

 Getting one step closer to bringing a new pet home doesn’t have to be daunting.
-The key here is doing some research, asking questions and trusting your instincts — toward breeders and the animals themselves —can go a long way in helping you find the perfect pet for your family.
+The key here is letting your clients know that asking questions and trusting their instincts — toward breeders and the animals themselves — go a long way in finding that perfect match.

 To Your Pet's Good Health,